daraeowl/adguard-dns-cronie/README.md

 # adguard-dns-cronie
-this simple cronjob will win every 60 minutes to bind your ip to the adguard and, it makes a normal petition to the url provided by them on their website.
+this simple cronjob will run every 60 minutes to bind your ip to the adguard and, it makes a normal petition to the url provided by them on their website.

 I'm currently using Arch Linux but this follows the same logic to every distro.